Aaron-Bopp/TIM/00_Meta/Personal/Journal.md

 ### 2021-11-14 10:29pm

-I've been thinking about the relationship between [[Empathy does not dissallow judgment]] and [[You can't blame people for failing to rise above their circumstances]] recently in relation to the whole Gus Johnson situation.
+I've been thinking about the relationship between [[Empathy does not disallow judgment]] and [[You can't blame people for failing to rise above their circumstances]] recently in relation to the whole Gus Johnson situation.
 I realized that I was judging him, had no sympathy for him.
 I think it stems from the fact that we do have a similar background (grew up in the midwest), and that we are at a fairly similar stage in life.
 But Idk if that should rule out those two notes.
 Would I have done differently in his place, yes absolutely.
 Can I judge him for it?
 On principle I think no, but in practice I do. [[What is the difference between blame and judgement]]

 ## October